petergithub/notes/01Technology/ubuntuNotes.md

 * `-i, --ignore-case` Causes searches to ignore case;
 * `-n` Suppresses line  numbers
 * `-S` Causes lines longer than the screen width to be chopped rather than folded

-for `less`, the sequences \(, \), \n, and in some implementations \{, \}, \+, \?, \| and other backslash+alphanumerics have special meanings.
+* `-e, --quit-at-eof` Causes less to automatically exit the second time it reaches end-of-file. 查看多个小文件时使用 * for `less`, the sequences \(, \), \n, and in some implementations \{, \}, \+, \?, \| and other backslash+alphanumerics have special meanings.
 You can get away with not quoting $^] in some positions in some implementations.

 less `&pattern` is like `grep` in `less`